MinT-Napkin/MinT-Napkin/README.md

 - 👋 Hi, I’m @MinT-Napkin
-- 👀 I’m interested in video games.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning video games.
+- 🌱 I’m currently learning more about React Native.
-- 💞️ I’m looking to collaborate on video games.
+- 💞️ I’m looking to collaborate on front end development.
-- 📫 How to reach me (Discord MinT#3511)
+- 📫 How to reach me (Discord MinT#3511) / (Email mtran8011@yahoo.com)

 <!---
 MinT-Napkin/MinT-Napkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.